 If killed, you cannot re-summon your minion until after your next Contract.

-Summon up to 5 Sapient Hobbes-Bot at your location.
-They last for two hours or until they move more than 150 feet from you or are destroyed.
+Summon up to 3 Non-Sapient, Animate extinct spirit at your location.
+They last for two hours or until they are destroyed.
 They are controlled by the GM but will follow any commands you give.
-They will attack any Nonliving, Animate targets they encounter immediately and will ignore your commands to do otherwise.
-You may have at most 5 minions active at a time.
+You may have at most 3 minions active at a time.

 If killed, you cannot re-summon your minion until after your next Contract.